 - 1. Ensure all items in Stand-by Alert and Phase I have been completed - 2.
 Protect valuable files and documents.
 Move files and equipment away from windows and doors - 3.
 Close and secure filing cabinets - 4.
-Back up computer files.
-Make two copies on disc.
-One copy to remain in a secure area in the director's office, the 2nd along with the lap-top computer to be taken offsite with the Director of EH&S - 5.
-Unplug computers, printers and all other electrical equipment - 6.
-Wrap computers and printers in plastic garbage bags, place in storage room - 7.
-Empty all refrigerators of food and other items that will spoil.
-Dispose of those materials in a dumpster located outside of the building - 8.
-Fuel EH&S vehicle - 9.
-Use plastic waterproof containers to over pack reactive chemicals - 10.
-Remove equipment, chemicals, waste and supplies from the floor in area that may flood - 11.
-Arrange with University Health Services to provide first aid supplies for pre-position team
+Unplug computers, printers and all other electrical equipment - 5.
+Wrap computers and printers in plastic garbage bags, place in storage room - 6.
+Empty all refrigerators of food and other items that will spoil, and dispose of those materials in a dumpster located outside of the building - 7.
+Fuel EH&S vehicle - 8.
+Use plastic waterproof containers to over pack reactive chemicals

+- 9. Remove equipment, chemicals, waste and supplies from the floor in area that may flood - 10.
+Obtain first aid supplies for Emergency Response Team

 - 1. Ensure all items listed in Stand-by Alert, Phase I, and Phase II have been completed - 2.
 Shut off all lights, unplug appliances/equipment, close and lock all doors - 3.
 Place first aid supplies in EH&S vehicle.
-Supplies for pre-position team
+Supplies for Emergency Response Team